illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 ## Objectives

-* Determine what encapsulates a secret for your application
-* Deploy a three-tier web application
+* Implement Secret Management using Vault
 * Create a virtualized environment for your 3-tier application
+* Deploy a three-tier web application in production
 * Integrate and document aspects of the Three Ways into your development process
 * Deploy your schema to a datastore for your application
 * Enable and create software deployment estimates to understand the nature of software production